 - Ambiguously Related: The Floating Continent in Sonic Rush Adventure is named Sky Babylon and the boss of the region has the avian name of Ghost Condor, lightly suggesting that it is somehow connected to the Babylon Rogues of Sonic Riders.

 - Amen Break: Used in the Final Boss theme "Bomber Barbara" in Rush.

 - An Aesop: Friendship is awesome!
 You can't do everything alone.

 - Anti-Grinding: If you attempt to bounce on the same spring multiple times in order to fill the boost meter, the game will give you less and less energy until you get none at all.
+In addition, you can only get the Animal bonus the first time you interact with any such setpiece.
 Rush Adventure adds to this by giving you bonus boost stars only after the first bounce off any spring.

 - Attack Reflector: Super Sonic's boost does this against the True Final Boss of the first game, while it gets split off into its own move in the sequel.

 - Award-Bait Song: "Raisin' Me Up," the ending theme of Sonic Rush, is an upbeat sweet harmonious song reflecting Sonic and Blaze's now-fully-grown relationship.
 Some have described the beginning to sound like a church hymn.

 - Big Bad: Dr. Eggman and Dr. Eggman Nega in the first game and Captain Whisker in Adventure.
 However, the former two are the true Big Bads in Adventure, and they serve as the True Final Boss.